ShaoHuiKuang/bachelor-thesis/README.md

 The latex template is from [BUAAthesis](https://github.com/BHOSC/BUAAthesis) repository.
 The bst file is from [BUAAthesis-mod](https://github.com/KagamiChan/BUAAthesis-mod).

 ### Award
-The thesis has won one of the best papers award of Beihang University.
+The thesis has won one of the best undergraduate thesis award of Beihang University.